ram6ler/vortex-mathematics-app/README.md

-# vortex-mathematics-app
+# Vortex mathematics

-A simple Dart app created to explore some of the topics discussed in a Mathologer YouTube video.
+This is a simple Dart app created to explore some of the topics discussed in the *Mathologer* YouTube video, [Tesla's 3-6-9 and Vortex Math](https://youtu.be/6ZrO90AI0c8).

+To see the app in action, click [here]().

+Enjoy!